Reinhard-CASPNET/Assessment-1/README.md

 - Visual Studio Code https://code.visualstudio.com/

 ### Completion
-After you completed your changes please zip and email the solution to reinhard@cargoasp.net so that we can evaluate.
+After you completed your changes, please zip and email the solution to reinhard@cargoasp.net so that we can evaluate.

 ---
 ## Outro